-Figure 10-4 shows daily average synchronized and nonsynchronized market clearing prices in 2017.
+Figure 10-4 shows daily average synchronized and nonsynchronized market clearing prices in the first three months of 2018.

-Figure 10-4 Daily weighted average market clearing prices (\$/MW) for synchronized reserve and nonsynchronized reserve:2017
+Figure 10-4 Daily weighted average market clearing prices (\$/MW) for synchronized reserve and nonsynchronized reserve: January through March, 2018

 PJM's primary reserves are made up of three components, tier 1 synchronized reserve, tier 2 synchronized reserve, and nonsynchronized reserve, each with its own price and cost determinants and interdependent scheduling algorithms.
-The overall price and cost for meeting the BAL-002-1 primary reserve requirement is calculated by combining the three components (Table 10-7).
+The overall price and cost for meeting the BAL-002-1 primary reserve requirement is calculated by combining the three components (Table 10-8).
 The "Cost per MW" column is the total credits divided by the total MW of reserves.